RinatTr/fetch_exercise/fetch_exercise.md

 Each time the user selects a new film, the information about that movie should replace the previous movie.

 **Question to consider:** Do you have to make a new request every time the user selects a movie?
 Is there a way to pre-load all of the movies?
 Where and how would you store these movies?

+// flow: load domcontent -> load fetch request -> fill the select menu with options, store it in var -> on click, fill sumthn else